Teresa Jordan: Education and career

 Jordan has a B.S. from Rensselaer Polytechnic Institute (1974) and earned a Ph.D. from Stanford University (1979).
-Following her Ph.D. she moved to Cornell University initially in a research position, and then she joined the faculty in 1984 where she was named the J. Preston Levis Professor of Engineering in 2005.
+Following her Ph.D., she moved to Cornell University, initially in a research position, then she joined the faculty in 1984.
+She was named the J. Preston Levis Professor of Engineering in 2005.

 In 2014, Jordan was named a fellow of the American Geophysical Union, and the citation was "for integration of geodynamic principles and stratigraphic data that has led to understanding of the coupling of continental basins to mountain belts."

 Research

 Jordan's research spans geology and engineering.
 In Chile, she works on the climate and hydrology of the Atacama Desert, with a particular focus on the impact of large rainfall events on the region.
 She also examines the tectonic history of the Central Andes Plateau.
-More locally, Cornell University is working to use geothermal heat as an energy source, and Jordan is co-investigator on the effort to drill a research borehole to inform the project about the region's geologic conditions.
+Jordan is co-investigator on the effort to drill a research borehole to inform the Cornell University project on geothermal heat as an energy source in 2022.